algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/management/weekly_reports/cumulative.md

 ### Plan for Next Week

 1. **Finish Development of the Application**
    - All core features should be implemented and reviewed.
 The application must meet the specifications and expectations shared by the client during our previous meetings.
 2. **Test on a More Diverse User Panel**
    - We plan to conduct testing with a broader range of users from various cultural and linguistic backgrounds to evaluate the app’s accessibility and inclusivity.

 ### Conclusion

 While we made some progress this week, it fell short of our expectations, but we stay on time.
 Next week will require a concentrated effort on both development and testing to ensure we deliver a complete, stable, and user-friendly product.
 By reinforcing our focus and expanding our test panel, we aim to meet our quality standards and client expectations in the final stages of the project.

 ## Weekly Report - Week 8

+**Schedule Status:*- 🟢 *On Track*

+### Overview

+This week marked a major milestone in the project as we completed development and shifted our focus toward testing and preparing the final presentation.
+The team is now fully engaged in wrapping up the project and ensuring it meets user needs and client expectations.

+### Accomplishments

+1. **Completed Application Development**
+   - All planned features have been implemented.
+The app is now fully functional and aligned with the specifications defined in earlier stages.
+2. **Continued User Testing**
+   - User testing continued throughout the week to identify and address usability issues.
+We made further refinements based on feedback.
+3. **Final Presentation Preparation**
+   - We began drafting the final presentation, including both slide content and speaking notes.
+This marks the beginning of the project’s closing phase.

+### Challenges

+1. **Limited Diversity in Test Panel**
+   - While we successfully addressed the issue of language accessibility, our testers still came from similar demographic profiles in terms of age and background.
+This limited the variety of feedback we received.
+However, we will continue our efforts to gather more diverse insights in the coming week.

+### Plans for Next Week

+1. **Complete Final Presentation**
+  - Finalize both the visual and oral elements of our presentation, ensuring it clearly showcases the value of our solution.
+2. **Conclude User Testing**
+  - Wrap up the final round of user testing with a focus on gathering last-minute feedback and validating the app’s readiness.
+3. **Project Wrap-Up**
+  - Debrief as a team and with the client to close the project, reflect on the work accomplished, and share final deliverables.

+### Conclusion

+With development completed and the final presentation underway, we are entering the last phase of the project.
+The team remains focused and motivated to deliver a polished, user-tested product that meets the needs of both the client and end users.
+Our priority for next week is to ensure a strong and professional finish, supported by meaningful user insights and clear communication in our final presentation.

 ## Weekly Report - Week 9